Puerto Vallarta Gay Travel

 Margarita bar is also a good meeting point if you’re traveling with a group of friends.
 Since its more subdued and you can sit down with a drink while waiting for your crew.

-More Puerto Vallarta Gay Bars
+More Gay Bars in Puerto Vallarta

 Wet Dreams is a subdued gay bar where you can watch gorgeous go-go dancers while perched on a bar stool.
 They don’t accept credit cards and require that you spend a minimum of $10 USD.
 It never seemed too crowded whenever I passed the bar.